ZaidRazaKhan/LargeFileProcessorDemo/README.md

 After importing the data, we would like to run an aggregate query to give us no. of products with the same name.

 ## Points to achieve
-* Your code should follow concept of OOPS
+* The code should follow concept of OOPS
 * Support for regular non-blocking parallel ingestion of the given file into a table.
 Consider thinking about the scale of what should happen if the file is to be processed in 2 mins.
 * Support for updating existing products in the table based on `sku` as the primary key.
 * All 500k rows to be inserted into a single table